-Nostril/Alar Base Reduction
+Nostril/Alar Base Reduction in NYC

 In some noses, the base is wider than it should be and a nostril reduction may be required.
 This occurs more commonly among Ethnic Rhinoplasty surgery such as African American rhinoplasty, Asian rhinoplasty, Hispanic/Latino rhinoplasty, or Middle Eastern/Mediterranean rhinoplasty surgery.
 Dr. Sam Rizk, a New York City Rhinoplasty specialist, can remove a wedge of tissue at your nostril bases and he usually does it from the inside part of the nostril, not from where the nostril attaches to the cheek.
-Dr. Sam Rizk feels that making a nostril reduction incision on the outside of the nostril where it connects to the cheek makes the scar visible and he prefers to hide the scar on the inside part of the nostril.
+Dr. Sam Rizk feels that making an Alar Base reduction incision on the outside of the nostril where it connects to the cheek makes the scar visible and he prefers to hide the scar on the inside part of the nostril.
 The procedure is sometimes called a Weir excision.
 This technique can narrow your nostril bases, reduce the length of your nostril sidewalls, and make your nostrils smaller, depending on the design of the wedge excisions.

 A Weir excision is performed if your nostril bases are wider than ideal (see diagram below).
 Ideal is difficult to define and depends on many factors, including size of face and mouth and width of nose, but an imaginary vertical line drawn from the inside border of the eye is generally used as a guide for the outside border of the nostrils.
 So in other words, the nostrils should lie within and not outside this imaginary vertical line.
 If you have an exceptionally protruding nasal tip and your tip projection is reduced surgically, the rims of your nostrils may flare and appear too large and buckle outwards and weir excisions can solve this problem.
 They can also be used to make oversized nostrils smaller.